 Interstate 170 is the Inner Belt Expressway in the St. Louis metropolitan area.
-This north-south freeway connects Interstate 270 to Interstate 64/U.S. 40 west of the city center.
-The Interstate 170 freeway is heavily traveled, as it serves the suburbs and bypasses the city center to the west.
+This north-south freeway connects Interstate 270 to Interstate 64/U.S. 40 west of the St. Louis city limits.
+The Interstate 170 freeway is heavily traveled, servicing suburban cities as a commuter route.

 Rich Piehl writes that there is access from westbound Interstate 64 onto northbound Interstate 170 and from southbound Interstate 170 onto Interstate 64.
 But there is also the ramps to and from Brentwood Boulevard that are mixed into the interchange.
 This interchange is due to be replaced in the next ten years.

 Originally, Interstate 170 was supposed to continue south into the southern part of St. Louis County.
 However, about five years ago the neighborhood just to the south voted to kill that plan, as they wanted to keep their community intact.
 Six months later, MoDOT sold the right-of-way to a developer, which built a shopping center.
 For more analysis of the southern terminus, we turn to Brian Dowd:

 "...I-170 terminates at a signalized intersection just under I-64/U.S. Route 40.
 If traffic did not stop, it would run smack dab into a Target...The signal is for traffic on Eager Road.